Skip to main content

 • Global same-currency transfers are processed through Payhawk’s licensed Electronic Money Institution (EMI), with all funds safeguarded by J.P.
 Morgan, one of the world’s most trusted financial institutions.

-• Support for same-currency payments in GBP and EUR will be introduced gradually.
+• Support for same-currency payments in GBP and EUR will be introduced later in July, 2025.

 SWIFT transfers are fast and suitable for larger payments in USD, and are supported in over 90 countries, including the US.

-SWIFT USD transfers are not foreign exchange payments.
-UK and EU customers must use their USD account to send USD; that is, payments in USD cannot be made from GBP or EUR accounts.
+SWIFT USD transfers are same-currency payments and they do not require any foreign exchange.
+UK and EU customers use their USD account to send USD.

-• Within the US, transfers typically complete within 10 minutes to 2 business days.
+• Within the US, transfers typically take 10 minutes to 2 business days.

 Useful resources